How to turn your LinkedIn profile into an attention magnet.

 Customize your headline.

 If you don't write your own headline, LinkedIn will autofill in as "(your current job title) at (your current employer)."
-That means if you are Assistant Trainer at ABC Company, that is what your headline will be.
+That means if you are the Assistant Trainer at ABC Company, that is all your headline will be.

-And that's a waste of an opportunity for career branding.
+Not customizing your headline is a waste of an opportunity for your career branding.

-And you are much more than your current job title or company, so instead of that default, you can (and should) change your headline to something that describes what you really do and are.
+And you are much more than your current job title or company, so instead of that default, you can (and should) change your headline to something that describes you.

-If you had a tagline in the context of your career, what would it be?
+If you had a tagline for your career, what would it be?
 Use that.

 Or a summary of what you want to be doing next?
 Use that.